Dr Alain Zysset

 Alain is a legal and political theorist interested in the practices of constitutional law, human rights law and international law.
 His research specifically aims to reconstruct and evaluate these practices from the perspective of normative theory.
 In particular, Alain has examined the practice of the European Court of Human Rights, UN treaty bodies and the International Criminal Court.
 His theoretical expertise spans human rights theory, constitutional theory, democratic theory and criminal law theory.

 Alain’s academic background is multi-disciplinary.
-After his undergraduate degree in Philosophy and History (BA, University of Lausanne), Alain has earned graduate degrees in Philosophy (MSc, London School of Economics), History (MA, Graduate Institute) and Law (LL.M., Toronto).
-He was awarded his doctorate in law summa cum laude at the University of Fribourg (Switzerland) under the supervision of Prof. Samantha Besson (now at Collège de France) with the support of a three-year scholarship from the Swiss National Science Foundation (2010-2013).
-His dissertation was awarded the Gottlob Prize for the best dissertation defended at the Faculty of Law and was published as a research monograph with Routledge (The ECHR and Human Rights Theory).
+He holds graduate degrees in Philosophy (MSc, London School of Economics), History (MA, Graduate Institute Geneva) and Law (LL.M., Toronto).
+He was awarded his PhD in law summa cum laude at the University of Fribourg (Switzerland) under the supervision of Prof. Samantha Besson (now at Collège de France) with the support of a three-year scholarship from the Swiss National Science Foundation (2010-2013).
+His dissertation was awarded the Gottlob Prize for the best dissertation defended at the Faculty of Law and was published as a monograph with Routledge (The ECHR and Human Rights Theory).

 Grants